Emergency Dentistry for Children — Arlington Heights, IL

 Your first step should be to contact us as soon as you can.
 We do everything we can to see emergency patients the same day they call us, and one of our experienced team members will walk you through how to manage your child’s situation until you can reach us.
 When you arrive, your children’s emergency dentist in Arlington Heights will see your little one for an examination.

 Our top priority will be to soothe your child’s pain and to keep them as calm and comfortable as possible while we look for the root cause of the problem.
-Since no two emergencies are the same, we can only give you a treatment plan after we’ve had a look at your child’s smile.
+Since no two emergencies are the same, a treatment plan will be provided to you once we have completed a thorough evaluation of your child's smile.
 Sometimes the issue will be simple enough to resolve with a filling, but more complex issues might involve treatments such as pulpotomy.
 We’ll fully explain every treatment option and work with you to choose the ones that are best for your family’s situation.

 The Most Common Pediatric Dental Emergencies